Click on the following headings to jump to the related links below:

 - Himawari Preschool - A bilingual preschool open to English and Japanese heritage learners.
 Instruction is conducted in Japanese.

-- Hinoki International School - Michigan's first Japanese-English immersion public elementary school, enrolling grades K-5 for 2015-16.
+- Hinoki International School - Since 2010, Michigan's first Japanese-English immersion public elementary school, enrolling grades K-5 for 2015-16.

 - Niji-Iro Elementary School (Livonia Public Schools) - A dual immersion school-of-choice open to English and Japanese heritage learners.
-Since 2010, the school has grown to grades K-4, and will be adding upper grades over the next few years.
+Since 2014, the school offers grades K-4, and will be adding upper grades over the next few years.

 - Ann Arbor Bonsai Society - For those interested in the popular hobby of bonsai growing.